Royce Freeman: 2019 season

 Heading into his second training camp, Freeman faced competition for the starting running back job from Phillip Lindsay.
 Although Freeman opened preseason as the Broncos' starting running back, he was surpassed by Lindsay on the depth chart.
 At the conclusion of preseason, new head coach Vic Fangio named Freeman the No. 2 running back on the depth chart behind Lindsay.

-Freeman made his 2019 regular-season debut in the Broncos' season-opening 16–24 loss to the Oakland Raiders, recording 10 carries for 56 rushing yards.
+Freeman made his 2019 regular-season debut in the Broncos' season-opening 16–24 loss to the Raiders, recording 10 carries for 56 rushing yards.
 The following week against the Chicago Bears in a 16–14 loss, Freeman recorded 11 carries for 54 rushing yards and 5 receptions for 48 yards.
 In Week 3 against the Green Bay Packers in a 16–27 loss, Freeman recorded 15 carries for 63 rushing yards and four receptions for 10 yards.
 Despite splitting carries with Lindsay and starting the season on a strong note, Freeman struggled from Weeks 4–8 and received less of a role on offense in the second half of the season.
 He finished the 2019 season with 130 carries for 496 rushing yards and three rushing touchdowns to go along with 43 receptions for 256 receiving yards and one receiving touchdown.